darcyWang/tianbao/source/leetcode/hash.rst

 Notes:
 You may assume pattern contains only lowercase letters, and str contains lowercase letters separated by a single space.

-Credits:
-Special thanks to @minglotus6 for adding this problem and creating all test cases.

 266. Palindrome Permutation
 ---------------------------

 Given a string, determine if a permutation of the string could form a palindrome.

 For example,